denizgenc/my-public-notes/security/cryptography/bcs_employment_of_cryptography/algorithm_protocol_cheatsheet.md

 - Secure Hash Algorithm 1 (published 1995, FIPS 180-4)
 - Based on MD5's principles
 - Cryptographic hash algorithm
-  - Hash length: 160 bits (40 hex digits
+  - Hash length: 160 bits (40 hex digits)
 - NIST recommends against SHA-1 if collision resistance is required
   - Security based on length of hash, hash not long enough any more
 - Replaced by SHA-2 and SHA-3

 ## SHA-2
 - Secure Hash Algorithm 2 (published 2001)
-- Based on SHA-2
+- Based on SHA-1
 - Cryptographic hash algorithm
   - Hash length: 224, 256, 384, or 512 bits
 - So far it is secure